irvingow/codeofcsapp/README.md

-In this repo, there are some c codes of csapp.
+In this repo, there are some c codes of csapp and most of the codes have been commented with my comprehensions.

 In chapter8, I write a makefile to make it easier to compile and run the code in the book. for example, we have a c file named sample.c, if this is the first time we want to compile